 What Benefits Can I Receive for Workers’ Comp?

-If you have been injured on the job you may also be wondering what type of benefits you may be entitled to under the workers’ compensation system.
+As your worker’s compensation lawyer will tell you, If you have been injured on the job you may be entitled to benefits under the workers’ compensation system.
 Arkansas Workers’ Compensation law provides for three different kinds of benefits.

 Medical Care Benefits: If you have been injured during the course of employment you may be entitled to all reasonably necessary services and medical treatments associated with your injury.
 This can include doctor’s visits, medication, hospital bills, lab tests.
 With these type of benefits, your employer will pay the medical provider directly.